Munaaf786/IPLDashboard/README.md

 <br/>

-**The following instructions are required for the tests to pass**

-- The banner image in the Team Matches Route should have the alt attribute value as `team banner`
+- The banner image in the Team Matches Route has the alt attribute value as `team banner`
 - The alt attribute values for the images received from the response are given in the **Example response**
-- The API responses received from the given api URLs should be converted to camel case
+- The API responses received from the given api URLs have converted to camel case
-- Wrap the `Loader` component with an HTML container element and add the `testid` attribute value as `loader` to it as shown below
+- Wrapped the `Loader` component with an HTML container element and added the `testid` attribute value as `loader` to it as shown below
   ```
   <div testid="loader">
       <Loader type="Oval" color="#ffffff" height={50} width={50} />
   </div>
   ```
-- Render HomeRoute component when path in URL matches `/`
+- Renders HomeRoute component when path in URL matches `/`
-- Render TeamMatchesRoute component when path in URL matches `/team-matches/:id`
+- Renders TeamMatchesRoute component when path in URL matches `/team-matches/:id`
-- No need to use the `BrowserRouter` in `App.js` as we have already included in `index.js` file
-- Each TeamMatchesRoute should have different gradient colors as background based on the selected team

 </details>

-### Resources
+### Resources Used

 <details>
 <summary>Image URLs</summary>

 - [https://assets.ccbp.in/frontend/react-js/ipl-dashboard-sm-bg.png](https://assets.ccbp.in/frontend/react-js/ipl-dashboard-sm-bg.png)
 - [https://assets.ccbp.in/frontend/react-js/ipl-dashboard-lg-bg.png](https://assets.ccbp.in/frontend/react-js/ipl-dashboard-lg-bg.png)
-- [https://assets.ccbp.in/frontend/react-js/ipl-logo-img.png](https://assets.ccbp.in/frontend/react-js/ipl-logo-img.png) alt should be **ipl logo**
+- [https://assets.ccbp.in/frontend/react-js/ipl-logo-img.png](https://assets.ccbp.in/frontend/react-js/ipl-logo-img.png) alt value is **ipl logo**

 </details>